bjett4409/CSC-449-Java-NU-Spring-2025/CODE_OF_CONDUCT.md

 # Code of Conduct

-We are committed to providing a welcoming and respectful environment for all participants.
+## 📜 Our Pledge

+We as contributors and maintainers pledge to make participation in this project a harassment-free experience for everyone.

-## Expected Behavior
+## ✅ Expected Behavior

 - Be respectful and inclusive.
-- Collaborate openly and constructively.
+- Communicate openly and constructively.
-- Respect differing viewpoints and experiences.
+- Assume positive intent and listen actively.

-## Unacceptable Behavior
+## 🚫 Unacceptable Behavior

-- Harassment or discrimination of any kind.
+- Harassment or offensive comments.
-- Personal attacks or trolling.
+- Personal attacks or threats.
-- Disruptive behavior during discussions or reviews.
+- Discriminatory language or exclusionary jokes.

-## Enforcement
+## 🛡️ Enforcement

-Violations may result in warnings, removal from the repository, or being reported to academic authorities if applicable.

-Let's work together to make this a supportive and productive learning environment.
+Instances of abusive or unacceptable behavior may be reported by contacting the repository maintainers.
+All complaints will be reviewed and investigated promptly.

+---

+Let’s maintain a respectful and inclusive community!